CozmaAlexandru/Cozma-Alexandru/README.md

 # 👋 Welcome to My Repository

 Hello, wondering stranger, and welcome!
-This space contains my personal projects, each reflecting my learning journey, experiments, and ideas in development.
+This space contains my personal projects, each reflecting my learning journey.

 ## 🚀 About This Repository

 Here you will find:
 - A collection of my projects
-- Brief descriptions of what each project does
+- Brief descriptions of what each project is.

 ## 🧩 Projects Included